AMDL Circle forges a home for science in a sculptural lattice with the Novartis Pavillon

 Designed to be portable and scalable, The Structural Field was created using 1000 bamboo members, and realised in collaboration with the Architectural Design and Research Institute of Tsinghua University Co., Ltd. In order to facilitate quick and easy disassembly, Neri&Hu pushed the contemporary narrative of building craftsmanship and technology by working with special connection details and modular design units to conceive the grid.
 The design scheme led by architects and studio founders Lyndon Neri and Rossana Hu used "embedded steel plates, single direction dovetailing of bamboo members, and the overall structural design for deflection and slender ratio," in the hope "to exceed the conventional formal expectations of a temporary bamboo structure".

-As one navigates the bamboo thicket, the recurrent spectator-character transformation, the inconspicuously woven domestic scenes, and the modulating scale of the structure is what defines the value of the pavilion as not being a side setup but an architectural phenomenon in itself.
+As one navigates the bamboo thicket, the recurrent spectator-character transformation, the inconspicuously woven domestic scenes, and the modulating scale of the structure are what define the value of the pavilion as not being a side setup but an architectural phenomenon in itself.

 make your fridays matter